Verse of tabligh

 O Messenger!
 Convey that which has been sent down unto thee from thy Lord, and if thou dost not, thou wilt not have conveyed His message.
 And God will protect thee from mankind.
 Surely God guides not disbelieving people.

 Among various Sunni views, this verse is sometimes connected to Muhammad's criticism of Jews and Christians, or viewed as evidence of his faithfulness in transmitting the divine revelations.
-In Shi'a Islam, this verse spurred Muhammad to deliver an announcement at the Ghadir Khumm in 632 CE about his cousin and son-in-law 'Ali ibn Abi Talib, which in Shi'a theology signifies the divine investiture of 'Ali with the spiritual authority (وَلاية) over Muslims.
-A few Sunni authors have similarly linked this verse to 'Ali's merits.
+In Shia Islam, this verse spurred Muhammad to deliver the announcement at Ghadir Khumm in 632 CE about his cousin and son-in-law Ali, which in Shia Islam signifies the divine investiture of Ali with the spiritual authority (وَلاية) over Muslims.